coryasilva/11ty-aws/README.md

 # 11ty-aws

-11ty + Alpine + Tailwind on AWS.
+11ty + Alpine + Tailwind in AWS.

 Full stack javascript with very little context switching.

-Yes, using Netlify is much eaiser and requires far less code, but some enterprises will not want to use Netilfy.
-Also, nontrivial sites will quickly need to have some APIs -- this stack uses cloudfront as an unified ingress for both the static site and the API Gateway.
+Yes, using Netlify is much easier and requires far less code, but some enterprises will not want to use Netilfy or you may just have other assets already in AWS.

 ## Getting Started